sierrajulietromeo/CSP1-manchester-foods/STUDENT_GUIDE.md

 ## Example Vulnerability: Viewing Other Users' Orders (IDOR)

 ### What is IDOR?
-Insecure Direct Object Reference (IDOR) occurs when an application exposes direct references to internal objects (like database IDs) without proper authorization checks.
+Insecure Direct Object Reference (IDOR) occurs when an application exposes direct references to internal objects (like database IDs) without proper authorisation checks.

 ### How to Test This Vulnerability